UmarAhmad12/React_js_Assignment/readme.md

-# Solved Basic Four Questions on Reactjs
+# Basic Four Questions on Reactjs

 Q1.
 Create a component named "Person" that takes two props - "name" and "age".
 The component should display the person's name and age in a paragraph element?